Your session has timed out

 Which is why you will want to start the process by sending the hiring manager an invite via LinkedIn.

-By making a connection on LinkedIn first, the hiring manager has the chance to become familiar with you.
-Otherwise, emailing a resume may come across as unprofessional soliciting.
-They may also disregard your email as spam.
+By making a connection on LinkedIn first, the hiring manager gets a heads up.
+Otherwise, emailing a resume may come across as unprofessional or even as spam.

 Julie Dossett, Communications Lead at LinkedIn Canada, says:

 So you know how to send a resume via email, or a message to the hiring manager on LinkedIn.
 What’s next?
 You can be sure they’ll check your online presence.
 Good news is, you can have a shining online professional persona in a few easy steps!
 Read our guide to learn how to do it: How to Check Your Online Presence Before Recruiters Look You Up

 Writing a good resume email for a job application is a very effective strategy few job seekers use.
 Now you know how to do it right.
 Just remember the key strategies we covered.

 What to say in an email with a resume attached?

 Use a strong subject line.
 Include the name of the position, the offer id, and spice it up with some personal branding.

 Make your resume email short.
 It’s not your cover letter all over again.
 Focus only on your most stellar achievements.